Accessibility at Wellington Museum

 - Signage throughout the museum is clear, bold and often backlit.

 Wellington Museum is located on the waterfront.
 The closest bus stops are on Lambton Quay.
 The Museum is an approximately 5–minute walk from Lambton quay.
 Make your way along Grey Street then across Customhouse and Jervois Quays to the museum entrance.

 There is one accessible car park outside the front entrance to the museum.
-This is strictly controlled by staff and is for access customers only.
+This is strictly controlled by staff and is for mobility parking permit holders only.
 The closest public parking is a parking building under the TSB Arena.
 This is under the control of Wilson Parking and a parking fee is charged.

 Low Sensory Hour

 In association with Autism New Zealand Wellington Museum hosts a low-sensory hour on the first Thursday of every month from 4 – 5pm.

 We welcome anyone who prefers a low-sensory environment including Autistic and neurodiverse people.
 It features reduced light and sound for a sensory-friendly experience.
 The museum will be closed to the public during this time.
 For more information and access to Wellington Museums’ social story, contact Programme Coordinator Violette Squire firstname.lastname@example.org

 Wellington Museum Map